Last Updated on January 28, 2024 by Carrie Stephens

-Ringworm (dermatophytosis) is a fungal skin infection that affects humans and animals, including parrots.
+Ringworm (dermatophytosis) is a fungal skin infection that can affect bird species.

-It’s most common in young parrots and those with pre-existing medical conditions.
-When a parrot is infected with ringworm, a patch of skin will develop an itchy, raised, scaly, and red ring.
+It’s rare but most common in young parrots and those with pre-existing medical conditions.
+When a parrot is infected with ringworm, a skin patch will develop an itchy, raised, scaly, and red ring.

-Parrots with ringworm will have been infected through direct contact with the infected spores released by fungi, such as an infected human or animal.
+Parrots with ringworm will have been infected through direct contact with the infected spores released by fungi from an infected human or animal.

-Since ringworm can be transferred from birds to humans (zoonotic), wear protective gloves during handling and treatment, and wash your hands regularly.
+Since ringworm can be transferred from birds to humans as it’s zoonotic, wear protective gloves during handling sessions and treatment.
+Wash your hands when you’re done.

 Dermatophytosis in Parrots

-In mild cases, ringworm looks like a rash, and the lines surrounding the patch of skin are only slightly raised.
+In mild cases, ringworm looks like a rash, and the lines surrounding the skin patch are only slightly raised.
 In more severe cases, the rash develops sores and ulcers.

-Many of us believe that only mammals can get ringworm, but this is untrue.
-Avian creatures, such as parrots, can get infected just as easily.
-This happens when your parrot:
+Many believe that only mammals can get ringworm, but this is untrue.
+Avians, like parrots, can be infected just as easily.
+This happens when a parrot:

 - Comes into contact with the fungal spores, including Trichophyton, Microsporum, and Epidermophyton fungi.

-- Touches animals or people already infected, transferring the spores to the parrot’s skin.
+- Touches infected animals or people, transferring the spores to the parrot’s skin.

-There are 40 types of fungi that cause ringworm.
+More than 40 types of fungi can cause ringworm.
 These fungi produce spores, which are airborne pathogens carried by the wind.

-Once they’ve traveled away from the fungus that released them, they land on the ground.
+They land on the ground once they’ve traveled away from the fungus that released them.
 Some parrots that roam outside their cages get ringworm.

-The parrot’s immune cells will fight to keep the infection at bay, but not always successfully.
+The parrot’s immune cells will ward off infection, but not always successfully.